 But Sussex County officials say taxpayers aren’t paying for an operation that’s occasionally open.
 The money they pay the state is for a constantly operating health department, just like any other area.
 With that in mind, Sussex officials are taking matters into their own hands.
 According to Chairman Seward, the health department is not going to see a single cent from them in the next fiscal year until they get results.
 But that’s not all.
 They’re also looking into replacing their health department altogether.

 During their January budget meeting, the Sussex Board of Supervisors unanimously voted to hold onto about $75,000 of their budget.
 Originally, they were going to give it to the health department.
 For now, they’re keeping it until the Crater Health District can provide some answers.
 They’re also doing some research to see if they can open their private health service, without the need for a local health department at all.

-If the Virginia Code allows it, the county is trying to hire their own health practitioners to help their residents.
+If the Virginia Code allows it, the county is trying to hire its own health practitioners to help its residents.
 While there are no concrete plans in place yet, they currently have their county attorney look into Virginia law to see if it’s possible.
 And it just might be.